 - On top of the motor, there is usually a lifting ring.
 Slip the motor hook into it to lift the engine.
 You don’t need to move the motor out of the boat.

 - Remove the nuts and bolts that connect the steering cable using a wrench.
 If the nuts are difficult to turn, try kerosene or lubricant to loosen them up.

 However, with a hydraulic steering system, which is popular on modern outboard vessels, you don’t need to lift the engine.
 There is an L-shaped arm that is atop the tilt tube.
 It connects the steering cable to the motor.
 Nearby, you can find one end of the cable (the upper letter P on the diagram).

-That is where you place the vice grip, lock it in place, and twist back and forth.
-The twisting motions will break the rust, grime, or dirt that is causing the boat steering cable stuck up.
+That is where you place the vice grip, lock it in place, and twist it back and forth.
+The twisting motions will break the rust, grime, or dirt causing the boat steering cable to get stuck up.

 Keep twisting until the cable is set free.
 Sometimes this step can take up to an hour.
 Once it is released, put the nuts back on, and run the steering arm all the way out.
 The cable can now be seen.

 With the cable out in front, you can tell why it seized up and didn’t turn.
 You should turn the steering wheel in and out a few times.
 If it can turn freely, the problem is almost solved.
 All you need to do is clean the rod and put it back in.
 But if the helm gets stuck or doesn’t turn smoothly, there might be a more serious rust problem.
 You should ask for help from boat steering cable repair services.